 Sleeping in the back of vans, endless practice and worrying about getting paid are some of the big ones.
 Then, of course, there’s the accounting to deal with too.

-We know you’d rather be spending your time on the fun stuff, but here’s some simple advice how to take care of your finances as a freelance musician.
+We know you’d rather be spending your time on fun stuff, but here’s some simple advice on how to take care of your finances as a freelance musician.

 Forming a limited company

 First things first, depending on what you’re earning it might be a good idea to start working under your own limited company.
 To many this might seem like overkill for the level of work they’re doing, but there are plenty of good reasons to form a limited company.

 If you’re bringing in around £20,000 a year, with £2,000 annual expenses, you may find your own accountant pays for itself.
 We’ve got a great article about how to set up your own limited company that shows just how easy it can be.

 This is simultaneously the most enjoyable and irritating part of doing your accounts.
 While it’s great to recoup some of your costs, there are also loads of rules about what is and isn’t acceptable.

 The basic rule is that anything you claim as an expense must be used ‘wholly and exclusively’ for your business, with no exceptions.

 Travel can be a big part of a musician’s life, so you’ll be glad to know you can usually claim those costs back.
 If you travel in your own car or van, you can get back 45p per mile for the first 10,000 miles.